nskarlat91/efood/README.md

 ## Installation

+Please install numpy, pandas, matplotlib, seaborn

+# Data Path

-Please install numpy, pandas, matplotlib, seaborn Ensure the data paths are correct to your local version.
+Ensure the data and paths are correct to your local version.

 ## Files
-sql.>- part 1 sql
+sql folder  ...
 efood_analysis.py : python script to produce graphs and data

 ## Usage
 ```